orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2024.1.3.md

 __TODO, October TODO, 2025__

 Today we released Orbeon Forms 2024.1.3!
-This maintenance release contains bug-fixes and is recommended for all users of:
+This maintenance release contains bug-fixes and a few new features and is recommended for all users of:

 - [Orbeon Forms 2024.1.2 PE](orbeon-forms-2024.1.2.md)
 - [Orbeon Forms 2024.1.1 PE](orbeon-forms-2024.1.1.md)